Awards Recognizing Contributions to the Advancement of Women across MSU's Campus

 This award is intended to recognize extraordinary efforts on the part of a WFC member in mentoring women in the university, and particularly junior faculty members both prior to and beyond tenure.
 The award will be presented to an individual who has contributed substantially to the career development of one or more junior faculty members.

-Suzanne Christopher, health and human development, received the Women's Faculty Caucus Distinguished Mentor Award.
+Linda Young, political science, received the Women's Faculty Caucus Distinguished Mentor Award.
 It carries a $2,000 honorarium.
-The award recognizes an MSU faculty member for mentoring junior women faculty members by helping them negotiate the promotion and tenure process, encouraging their research and teaching activities, and providing "whole woman" role models.
+The award recognizes an MSU faculty member for mentoring junior women faculty members by helping them navigate the promotion and tenure process, encouraging their research and teaching activities, and providing "whole woman" role models.

 Women in Science Distinguished Professorship